phadke555/Activity-1/README.md

 ### 1️⃣ Data Preprocessing
 - **Merged trades with the closest LOB snapshot** before execution.
 - **Cleaned timestamps and converted timezones** to ensure consistency.
+- **Created the PXA_filtered_merged.csv** after filtering and merging containing 4408 observations.
+Originally there were 25K orders and 4575 trades.

 ### 2️⃣ Market Microstructure Analysis
 - **Bid-Ask Spread Analysis** 📊